xuejinghub/Amphioxus_denovo_mutation_rate/README.md

 ### 8. Amplicon sequencing
 To assess the reliability of DNMs across different data sources, we randomly selected a subset for validation by amplifying target regions with specific primers, followed by amplicon sequencing for genotyping.

+### 9. nonbubble classification (new add)
+By combining information from contig self-alignments and the genome-wide distribution of contig-level read depths, we distinguished true non-bubble contigs (homozygous sequence) from “bubble-like” contigs (heterozygous sequence), while designating the remainder as uncertain non-bubble contigs.

 ### plot
 R scripts for generating the figures in the manuscript.